neuronflicker/CTF/UCF/Web_bad-code/README.md

 echo "Returned strings" > returned_strings.txt
 expected="WRONG.<br/><br/><br/><small><div class=\"footer\">Response generated in: </div><small>"

-# Call the url with longer and longer strings - can we get an overflow?
+# Call the url with longer and longer strings - can we get an overflow in PHP?
-# Start at 100 as we know it won't be a low number
 passwd_val=
 for i in {1..9000}
 do
   passwd_val=${passwd_val}A
   nxt_url=$url$passwd_val
   echo "Testing with $i letters" rep=$(curl -s "$nxt_url" | sed -e "s/<time>.*<\/time>//")

+  # Test the diff of the result
+  diff_val=$(diff <(echo $expected) <(echo $rep))

+  # Check the length of the diff
-  diff_val=$(diff <(echo $expected) <(echo $rep)) if [ ${#diff_val} -ne 0 ]
+  if [ ${#diff_val} -ne 0 ]
   then
     echo "Testing $nxt_url" >> returned_strings.txt